ChrisKoivu/Now-Loading-VMS/README.md

 # Create  Admin User
-To designate the user as an admin, type the following at the command line:<br>
+To designate a registered user as an admin, type the following at the command line:<br>

      php artisan tinker